canonical/k8s-snap/docs/src/capi/howto/rollout-upgrades.md

 ## Update the MachineDeployment resource

 After upgrading the control plane, proceed with upgrading the worker nodes in a similar fashion by updating the `MachineDeployment` resource.
+For instance, we will be updating the `c1-worker-md`.

 ```
 kubectl edit machinedeployment c1-worker-md